x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/invalidateUserCache_en.md

 ## DESCRIPTION ##

-This function is used to clear the cache information on nodes.
+This function is used to clear the user privileges cache on nodes.

 ## PARAMETERS ##